 What is ISO 28000:2007 Supply Chain Security Management System?

-ISO 28000:2007 specifies the requirements for a security management system, including those aspects critical to security assurance of the supply chain.
+ISO 28000:2007 specifies the requirements for a security management system, including those aspects critical to the security assurance of the supply chain.
 Security management is linked to many other parts of business management.
 Factors include all activities controlled or influenced by organizations that impact supply chain security.

 These aspects should be considered directly, where and when they affect security management, including transporting them along the supply chain.
 It is an International Standard that enables organizations to establish an overall supply chain security management system.
-It was developed to codify operations of security within the broader supply chain management system.
+It was developed to codify security operations within the broader supply chain management system.

-It Addresses the requirements and aspects critical to security assurance of the supply chain.
+ISO 28000 Addresses the requirements and aspects critical to security assurance of the supply chain.
 It enables the Organizations to determine whether appropriate security measures are in place and protect their properties from various threats of terrorism, fraud, and piracy.

 - It is a risk-based approach to the management system.

-- Based on the ISO format adopted by ISO 14001: 2015, i.e. Environmental Management System (EMS).
+- Based on the ISO format adopted by ISO 14001: 2015, i.e., Environmental Management System (EMS).

-- Existing process-based management systems, e.g. ISO 9001, may be used as a foundation for the security management system.
+- Existing process-based management systems, e.g., ISO 9001, may be used as a foundation for the security management system.

 Based on the methodology known as Plan-Do-Check-Act (PDCA)